 Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
-Intel ICH10R and JMicron JMB363 both support speed of up to 3Gb/s.
+It supports speed of up to 3Gb/s.
 Serial ATA improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.

 The Intel ICHIOR chip allows configuring RAID on Serial ATA devices.
 It supports RAID 0, RAID 1, RAID 0+1 and RAID 5.
-The Micron MB363 chip allows configuring RAID on another 2 Serial ATA devices.
-It supports